How much is Disney Plus? What’s included in the UK price

 Is Disney Plus worth it?

-There’s certainly a lot going for subscription service, with the Disney Plus cost (£7.99) being cheaper than Netflix’s standard package (£8.99).
+There’s certainly a lot going for subscription service, with the Disney Plus cost (£7.99) being cheaper than Netflix’s standard package (£10.99).
 And while Netflix’s standard package only allows for viewing on two devices at once, Disney Plus allows for four screens to simultaneously view titles from one account.

-At the launch of the service, a weak spot for Disney+ was that its content was almost exclusively child and teen-friendly, leading to a shortage of mature titles for adults to dive into.
+At the launch of the service, a weak spot for Disney Plus was that its content was almost exclusively child and teen-friendly, leading to a shortage of mature titles for adults to dive into.
 However, that totally changed with the inclusion of Star in 2021 - oh, and just in case you're a parent nervous about your little ones watching something they should, here's our explainer on the Disney Plus Star parental controls.

 Read more in our ‘Is Disney Plus worth it?’ analysis

 Can I download Disney Plus films and TV shows?

 Yes, you can download titles and watch them later on the Disney Plus app.
 Downloads will last 30 days